Are DB Cooper Sleuths Even Asking the Right Questions?

 • December 1971: FBI reviews jump records from Elsinore Skydive Center.

 • February 10, 1972: D.B.
 Cooper sends first letter to Max Gunther (postmarked New York, NY).
 He asks Max to place an ad in the Village Voice (a New York City paper) if he would like to communicate.
+Journalist Mark Penzer receives a letter as well.

 • March 2, 1972: Max places ad in the Village Voice.